coolceph/CephInC/README.md

 ============================================
-CCeph - a pure c version of ceph
+CephInC - a pure c version of ceph
 ============================================

 RADOS